bengler/pebbles-uid/README.md

 The oid _MUST_ be unique for any species and realm.

 There are currently two characters which cannot be included in an oid:

 `|` (pipe) and `,` (comma).

-It is optional when creating a new resource.
+Oid is optional when creating a new resource.

 ## Queries

 ### For one specific resource

 Across the pebblestack universe, you can query for a specific resource by passing a full Uid.

 In addition, the wildcard query `species:realm.*$oid` will identify a single resource, e.g.:

     ```
       post.card:tourism.*$42
     ```

 If a specific resource is targeted (i.e. species and oid are both unambiguous), then realm is required.

 ### For a collection of resources